GOP ready to block elections bill in Senate showdown

 Democrats want to protect against intimidation at the polls in the aftermath of the 2020 election.
 They propose enhancing penalties for those who would threaten or intimidate election workers and creating a “buffer zone” between election workers and poll watchers, among other possible changes.

-Rep. John Sarbanes, D-Md., a lead sponsor of the bill, said the effort underway is to “respond to the growing threat of election subversion in GOP-led states across the country.“

-Democrats also want to limit the ability of state officials to remove a local election official without cause.
-Georgia Republicans passed a state law earlier this year that gives the GOP-dominated legislature greater influence over a state board that regulates elections and empowers it to remove local election officials deemed to be underperforming.
+They also want to limit the ability of state officials to remove a local election official without cause.
+Georgia Republicans passed a state law earlier this year that gives the GOP-dominated Legislature greater influence over a state board that regulates elections and empowers it to remove local election officials deemed to be underperforming.

-“The dangers of the voter suppression efforts we’re seeing in Georgia and across the nation are not theoretical, and we can’t allow power-hungry state actors to squeeze the people out of their own democracy by overruling the decisions of local election officials,” said Sen. Raphael Warnock, D-Ga., who is working to advance the proposal in the Senate.
+“There’s a rot, a rot, a the center of the modern Republican Party,” said Senate Majority Leader Chuck Schumer, hours ahead of the expected vote.
+“Should the United States Senate even debate how to protect the voting rights of our citizens?
+There’s only one correct answer.
+We’ll see if our Republican colleagues choose it this afternoon.”

 Comments